Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 Contiguity is how fragmented the assembly is.
 If an assembly is highly contiguous, it means that there are long stretches of the genome that have been successfully pieced together.

-Contiguity is affected by the quality of the original sample and the technology/process used for processing.
-In general the shorter the reads are the mor fragmented the genome will be.
-As a result, short read only assemblies tend to be less contiguous.
-Longer fragments make it easier to span areas that are tricky to assemble, like repeats.

 Contiguity is strongly correlated with both the technology used and the quality of the original DNA used.
 "Short read"-only assemblies are often very fragmented as it is much more difficult to assemble the short reads into a contiguous assembly.
 With long reads it is easier to span bits of a genome that are tricky to reassemble, like repeats.
 However, some preparation methods, such as bead-beating, result in long-reads which are relatively short.

 This is worth bearing in mind if you need to look at long uninterrupted sections of the genome (e.g. if you were trying to identify a large structural difference) as in this case you would struggle to use a fragmented assembly.